Willow-Systems/ws-pebble-timeline-services/readme.md

 `npm install express https fs cors`

 Deploying is pretty simple, put the contents of /site on a web server, and update main.js to point to where you'll be running the nodejs app.

-Then update the nodejs app in /proxyServer to include your SSL cert and key, or alternativly rewrite the express listen code at the bottom to just use plain http and put it behind a reverse proxy (that's what I ended up doing)
+Then configure the nodejs app in /proxyServer to include your SSL cert and key, or alternatively set use_https to no and run it behind a reverse proxy (that's what I ended up doing).

 ## Using the tester